etiennebr/rstdocs/Applications/Vector Data Manipulation/Rasterization.rst

 **Rasterization mode**
 Choice of rasterization modes.
 Available choices are:

-- **Binary mode** : In this mode, pixels within a geometry will hold the userdefined foreground value
+- **Binary mode** : In this mode, pixels within a geometry will hold the user-defined foreground value

  - **Foreground value** : Value for pixels inside a geometry.

- - **Attribute burning mode** : In this mode, pixels within a geometry will hold the value of a userdefined field extracted from this geometry.
+ - **Attribute burning mode** : In this mode, pixels within a geometry will hold the value of a user-defined field extracted from this geometry.

   - **The attribute field to burn** : Name of the attribute field to burn.